-20 dead, more wounded after gunman attacks Texas shoppers

-EL PASO, Texas (AP) — A gunman armed with a rifle opened fire in an El Paso shopping area packed with as many as 3,000 people during the busy back-to-school season, leaving 20 dead and more than two dozen injured, police said.
+Attack on Texas shoppers to be handled as domestic terrorism

+The attack on Saturday morning was followed less than a day later by another shooting that claimed nine lives in a nightlife district of Dayton, Ohio.
+That shooter was killed by police.
+Together the two assaults wounded more than 50 people, some of them critically, and shocked even a nation that has grown accustomed to regular spasms of gun violence.

-Authorities are investigating the possibility the Saturday shooting was a hate crime, working to confirm whether a racist, anti-immigrant screed posted online shortly beforehand was written by the man arrested in the attack on the 680,000-resident border city.
+Investigators were focusing on whether the El Paso attack was a hate crime after the emergence of a racist, anti-immigrant screed that was posted online shortly beforehand.
+Detectives sought to determine if it was written by the man who was arrested.
+The border city has figured prominently in the immigration debate and is home to 680,000 people, most of them Latino.

+Using a rifle, the El Paso gunman opened fire in an area packed with as many as 3,000 people during the busy back-to-school shopping season.

+Federal officials were treating the attack as a domestic terrorism case, according to the U.S. attorney.

+The Justice Department was weighing federal hate-crime charges that would carry the death penalty, according to a person familiar with the department’s decision-making process.
+The person was not authorized to speak on the record and spoke on condition of anonymity to The Associated Press.

-Despite initial reports of possible multiple gunmen, the man in custody is believed to be the only shooter, police said.
+Despite initial reports of possible multiple gunmen, the man in custody was believed to be the only shooter, police said.

 Two law enforcement officials who spoke to The Associated Press on condition of anonymity identified him as 21-year-old Patrick Crusius.
-Authorities didn’t release his name at a news conference but said the gunman was arrested without police firing any shots and is from Allen, which is a nearly 10-hour drive from El Paso.
+Authorities did not release his name but said he was arrested without police firing any shots.
+He is from Allen, which is a nearly 10-hour drive from El Paso.

+El Paso Police Chief Greg Allen said he did not know where the weapon was purchased.
+He acknowledged that open carrying a long rifle in Texas is legal under state law.

+“Of course, normal individuals seeing that type of weapon might be alarmed, but technically he was within the realm of the law,” Allen said.

-Many of the victims were shot at a Walmart, according to police, who provided updates about the shooting in English and Spanish in the largely Latino city.
-The shopping area is about 5 miles (8 kilometers) from the main border checkpoint with Ciudad Juárez, Mexico.
+The attack targeted a shopping area about 5 miles (8 kilometers) from the main border checkpoint with Ciudad Juárez, Mexico.
+Many of the victims were shot at a Walmart.

-“The scene was a horrific one,” said El Paso Police Chief Greg Allen, adding that many of the 26 people who were hurt had life-threatening injuries.

 The shooting came less than a week after a 19-year-old gunman killed three people and injured 13 others at the popular Gilroy Garlic Festival in California before dying of a self-inflicted gunshot wound.

-Adriana Quezada said she was in the women’s clothing section of the Walmart in El Paso with her two children when she heard gunfire.
+Adriana Quezada said she was in the women’s clothing section of the Walmart with her two children when she heard gunfire.

 “But I thought they were hits, like roof construction,” Quezada, 39, said of the shots.